Thousands of students choose Canada as their destination yearly, and the numbers keep increasing.

 Can I Send Documents To WES By Myself?

 No, WES no longer accepts documents sent directly by international students.
-Your institution will have to send your transcripts directly to WES on your behalf.
+Your institution must send your transcripts directly to WES on your behalf, even if it's via email.

 How Long Is A WES Educational Credential Assessment (ECA) Valid For?

 A WES ECA is valid for five years from the date that it is issued.
-This document can be used not only for your Canada student visa application but for Express Entry applications too.
+This document can be used for your Canada student visa and Express Entry applications.

 Are There Alternatives to WES?

-Yes, there is the ICES (International Credential Evaluation Services), the International Qualifications Assessment Service (IQAS), International Credential Evaluation Service (ICES), Comparative Education Service (CES).
-WES is the most popular of these as it has far shorter processing times for a broadly similar cost.
+Yes, there is the ICES (International Credential Evaluation Service), the International Qualifications Assessment Service (IQAS), International Credential Evaluation Service (ICES), Comparative Education Service (CES).
+WES is the most popular of these as it has far shorter processing times for a similar cost.